 The Independent Court Member role is not remunerated, but individuals are entitled to all travelling and incidental expenses (including, for example, childcare costs) incurred in the course of University business.
 Directors and Officers Liability Insurance is in place.

 Period of Appointment

-The appointment is for three years with the possibility of two further three-year periods of office.
+The appointment is for three years from 1 January 2024 with the possibility of two further three-year periods of office.

 Time Commitment